 The Struggle with Anxiety and Confidence

 I’ve struggled with anxiety and confidence issues for as long as I can remember.
-The most validating thing for me and many of the clients I work with is threefold: understanding what anxiety is, how to communicate this to our support systems and develop coping skills to reduce the intensity of fear-based thoughts.
+The most validating thing for me, and many of the clients I work with, is threefold: understanding what anxiety is, how to communicate this to our support systems, and developing coping skills to reduce the intensity of fear-based thoughts.

 The Science of Anxiety: A Brief Overview

-When we start to feel excessive fear or potential threats your fight or flight response is triggered, your brain floods with norepinephrine and cortisol.
-They are helpful in the short-term by increasing adrenaline, which makes your body ready to save your life, but if it stays triggered after the experience is over, your mind becomes overwhelmed and eventually things feel out of control.
+When we start to feel excessive fear or potential threats your fight-or-flight response is triggered and your brain floods with norepinephrine and cortisol.
+They are helpful in the short-term by increasing adrenaline, which makes your body ready to save your life, but if it stays triggered after the experience is over, your mind becomes overwhelmed and eventually, things feel out of control.

 There are a lot of people don’t understand how anxiety feels or “why” us worried folks can’t just “snap out of it.”
 The people in your life may not understand how anxiety works which makes you feel more insecure and less confident when you are having a rough day.
 Remember that a lot of support is out there and sometimes our family and friends aren’t capable of understanding.
 Try to explain anxiety calmly or with research but also find a way to relate to them.